officialrajdeepsingh/awesome-nextjs/README.md

 # List of NPM packages for Nextjs and Reactjs

 List of NPM libraries that helps to build small and large-scale applications with next.js.
 I created a list based on my working experience.
-In this list, I mention those packages I know and used in my life as a frontend developer.
-In the future, I will discover more packages and mention them in the current list that helps to build nextjs or frontend developers more easily for everyone.
+In this list, I used 80% of the package in my life as a frontend developer.
+In the future, I will discover more packages and mention them in the current list that helps to build nextjs or frontend developers more efficiently for everyone.

 ##  Specfiy for Nextjs